Dynamoi LogoMusic Promotion · YouTube Growth

 TikTok decides what music millions hear.
 Learn how the algorithm surfaces songs, creator campaigns, Spark Ads, and converting viral attention into DSP streams.

-TikTok is not a marketing channel.
-It is the primary discovery engine for recorded music, the place where a 15-second clip determines whether a track gets heard by millions or disappears into catalog obscurity.
-Industry insiders call TikTok "the new A&R" because labels scour trending sounds to find talent before they even check streaming numbers.
+TikTok is the place where a 15-second clip determines whether a track gets heard by millions or disappears into catalog obscurity.
+Industry insiders call it "the new A&R" because labels scour trending sounds to find talent before they even check streaming numbers.

 This guide covers the mechanics: how the algorithm surfaces music, how to structure organic and paid campaigns, how creators factor into launch strategy, and how to convert fleeting TikTok attention into durable streaming growth on Spotify and Apple Music.